Diavgeia-Project/.github/profile/README.md

 ## Hi there 👋 this is the Diavgeia project.

 Relating to the analysis and visualization of the diavgeia.gov.gr open data.
+Objective is the evaluation of the state and management of greek municipalities through the analysis of published expense and budget documents.

 <!--